joelmatiassilva/bookShare/STYLE-GUIDE.md

         }});
         ```

-    * use sublime's arrow collapsing as a guide. do the collapsing lines seem like they should be 'contained' by the line with an arrow on it?
+    * use your text editor's arrow collapsing as a guide.
+Do the collapsing lines seem like they should be 'contained' by the line with an arrow on it?

 ### Variable names